↑

 Dehydrated or freeze-dried backpacking meals are also a great option for making campsite meal prep a whole lot easier!

-What about dehydrated or freeze-dried meals?
+What about dehydrated or freeze-dried backpacking meals?

 First, just to be clear… dehydrated meals and freeze-dried meals are similar, but not the same.

-Freeze-dried meals are made using expensive equipment that removes almost all the moisture from the food.
+Freeze-dried backpacking meals are made using expensive equipment that removes almost all the moisture from the food.
 Freeze-dried food is usually better than dehydrated food since it removes a higher percentage of the food’s moisture.
 This helps it last longer (up to 20-30 years) while still retaining most of the nutritional value, taste, and texture.

-Dehydrated meals can be bought or even made at home in a dehydrator.
+Dehydrated camping meals can be bought or even made at home in a dehydrator.
 However, not as much of the moisture is removed, so they won’t last as long (1-5 years).
-And since the food is partially cooked during the dehydration process, it doesn’t retain as much of the nutrients and takes a lot longer to rehydrate.
+And since the food is partially cooked during the dehydration process, it doesn’t retain as many of the nutrients and takes a lot longer to rehydrate.

 You can make your own dehydrated meals and ingredients at home, but it is a messy and time-consuming process.
 That’s why most backpackers just end up using simple ingredients that don’t need to be dehydrated or buying a few freeze-dried ingredients to complement their normal trail meals.